Consultant Radiologist (Basé à East Kilbride)

 Understand the Role: Before applying, make sure you fully understand the responsibilities and requirements of the Consultant Radiologist position.
 Familiarise yourself with the specific skills needed, especially in Chest Radiology and general radiology.

-Tailor Your CV: Customise your CV to highlight relevant experience and qualifications that align with the job description.
+Tailor Your CV: Customise your CV to highlight relevant experience and skills that align with the job description.
 Emphasise your proficiency in Soft tissue US and non-vascular Interventional Radiology, as well as any teaching or research experience.

 How to prepare for a job interview at Golden Bees